hgarza910/Shipping_ecommerce_proj/README.md

 * Support Vector Machine: MAE- , Accuracy - 64%

 ## Evaluation of Best Model
 The XGBoost model demonstrated the best performance based on evaluation metrics.
 To further enhance its performance, a deeper analysis of the model was conducted.
-Log-lss
+Log-loss was evaluated to identify potential overfitting issues and determine teh appropriate number of stopping rounds for training.
+Moreover, the model was fine-tuned by adjusting the learning rate and estimators to maximize performance.
+Both Gridsearch and Randomsearch cross-validation techniques were employed to identify the optimal parameters.

 ## Code and Resource Reference
 **Python Version:** 3.9
 **Packages:** Pandas, Numpy, Sklearn, Lightgbm, XGBoost, Matplotlib, Seaborn, Flask, Json, Pickle